ncatlab/nlab-content/pages/2/0/5/4/24502/content.md

 It is a well-known fact in [[computability]] that it is not possible to write a decision procedure that tells whether another program is terminating or not.
 This fact is know as the [[halting theorem]].

-For this reason most [[functional programming]] languages are endowed with an unrestricted fixed-point operator at all types, which simplifies the implementation of the language, but allows the user to write functions that are not-well defined mathematically.
+For this reason most [[functional programming]] languages are endowed with an unrestricted [[fixed-point operator]] at all [[types]], which simplifies the implementation of the language, but allows the user to write functions that are not-well defined mathematically.

 Inspired by [[category theory]], a _recursion scheme_ is a structured [[recursion]] operator that ensures that the definitions of [[recursive]] functions are well-defined.

 For example,

 1. A [[catamorphism]] (a.k.a. a fold) is the unique $F$-algebra homomorphism from an [[initial algebra]] for the functor $F$.

 2. An [[anamorphism]] (a.k.a.  unfold) is the unique $G$-coalgebra homomorphism into the [[final coalgebra]] for the functor $G$.

 3. An [[hylomorphism]] corresponds to the idea of a recursive coalgebra or [[well-founded coalgebra]].
 In words, a recursive $F$-coalgebra $(c, X)$ has a unique mapping $f : X \to Y$ into any other $F$-algebra $(Y, a)$ such that $f = a \circ F(f) \circ c$.

 A hylomorphism gives a simple example of an opportunity for optimization: an anamorphism builds up a tree structure and a catamorphism consumes it, so if this hylomorphism structure is recognized in the program, then an implementation need not build the intermediate tree, and so the [[computational complexity|space usage]] of the program can be reduced.